stevana/coverage-guided-pbt/README.md

 *interesting* points in our program.

-The final piece of the puzzle, and I think this is the only original idea that this post adds, is that property-based testing already has functionality for implementing "sometimes assertions": the `label`, `classify` and `collect` machinary for gathering run-time statistics of the generated data!
+The final piece of the puzzle, and I think this is the only original idea that this post adds[^3], is that property-based testing already has functionality for implementing "sometimes assertions": the `label`, `classify` and `collect` machinary for gathering run-time statistics of the generated data!

-This machinary is [crucial](https://www.youtube.com/watch?v=NcJOiQlzlXQ) for writing good tests and has been part of the QuickCheck implementation since the very first version[^3]!
+This machinary is [crucial](https://www.youtube.com/watch?v=NcJOiQlzlXQ) for writing good tests and has been part of the QuickCheck implementation since the very first version[^4]!

 So the question is: can we implement coverage-guided property-based testing using the internal notion of coverage that property-based